rihokirss/ClaudeDesktopCommander/README.md

   - Mac/Linux example: `"/home/username/.ssh/id_rsa"` or `"~/.ssh/id_rsa"`
 - `port`: SSH port (usually 22)

-**Note:** After changing SSH settings, restart Claude Desktop if it's already running.
+After updating the SSH settings in `config.ts`, rebuild the project with `npm run build` and restart Claude Desktop.

+You can also update SSH settings at runtime using the `update_ssh_config` tool within Claude.

 ## Usage